Peer to Peer Climate Finance

 In line with the calls for system change and paradigm shift, the remainder of this paper aims to re-construct financial support to poorer world regions on climate change from first principles.
 It starts from the conviction that all the paperwork described above is a legacy system ripe for disruption.

 Note that for most projects, the material reality on the ground is not where the problem lies — except for being too small and too slow by several orders of magnitude.
-The goal therefore remains to implement the very same technologies that are implemented under the legacy systems, but with internet-warpspeed and exponential growth.
+The goal therefore remains to implement the very same technologies that are implemented under the legacy systems, but at internet speed of communication.
 Accordingly, the experiment also used old technology for the “base” of actual emission reduction technology, while being cutting-edge experimental only on the “superstructure” of symbolic manipulations on computers.

 Peer to Peer Trust